rust-lang/wg-async/src/vision/status_quo/grace_wants_to_integrate_c_api.md

       safety they would gain from switching to Rust, or exploring async code in a more rigorous way.
     * The async code is actually much simpler than writing the entire execution loop in C themselves.
 However, the assumption that you would write the entire execution loop is baked into the underlying library which Grace's team cannot rewrite entirely from scratch.
-This makes it feel weird to work with async code in Rust that formalizes concepts such as wake-ups.
-Even though Grace's team hasn't done anything particularly egregious by sleeping the active task, it still "feels" unsatisfying coming from other languages where such a pattern might be a code smell.
+Integrating Rust async code with other languages which might have different mental models can sometimes lead to unidiomatic or unsatisfying code, even if the intent of the code in Rust is clear.
     * Closures and related types can be very hard to write in Rust, and if you are used to being very explicit with your types, tricks such as the `impl` trick above for `Stream`s aren't immediately obvious at first glance.
 * **What are the sources for this story?**